-- If you elect the Retiree Value Plus Option, you must pay monthly contributions for this coverage.
-Your unused prefunding contributions, if any, will be refunded to you. - If you elect the RHMO, you must pay monthly contributions for this coverage.
-Your unused prefunding contributions, if any, will be refunded to you. - If you later elect the RSM Option or return to it at age 65, you are required to pay ongoing monthly contributions for this coverage. - The Retiree Value Plus Option and the RHMO Option coverage terminate when you reach age 65.
-At that time, your coverage changes to the RSM Option for age 65 and over participants and you will be required to pay monthly contributions for your coverage.
+- If you elect the Retiree Value Plus Option, you must pay monthly contributions. - If you later elect the RSM Option or return to it at age 65, you are required to pay monthly contributions for this coverage. - The Retiree Value Plus Option and the RHMO Option coverage terminate when you reach age 65.
+At that time, your coverage changes to the RSM Option for age 65 and over participants and you pay monthly contributions for your coverage. - See the Retiree Benefits Guide for a full description and comparison of the features of your Retiree Medical Benefit Options.